 Leeds Quaternary is a cross-School research group in the Faculty of Environment, bringing together researchers from both the School of Earth and Environment and School of Geography who conduct research into the Earths system during the Quaternary Period (the last 2.6 million years to the present day).

-Climate and oceans
+- Climate and oceans

-Ecology and biodiversity
+- Ecology and biodiversity

-Glaciers, ice sheets and sea level
+- Glaciers, ice sheets and sea level

-Sedimentary resources and stratigraphy
+- Sedimentary resources and stratigraphy

-Tectonics and volcanism
+- Tectonics and volcanism

-For more information, please contact:
+For more information or to join the mailing list, please contact:

 Dr Natasha Barlow - School of Earth and Environment